Yesterday's Enterprise: Development

 At the beginning of Star Trek: The Next Generation's third season, Michael Piller became the head writer for the series.
 Among the changes he implemented was the opening of the story submission process to non-professional and unrepresented writers.
 Despite Paramount Television's resistance to the change, The Next Generation became the first show produced in Hollywood to allow such writers to submit their scripts.
 The studio received more than 5,000 scripts in a year.

 Among the scripts submitted by freelance or aspiring writers was one by Trent Christopher Ganino.
 Ganino's speculative script, submitted to the office of pre-production associate Eric A. Stillwell in April 1989, was titled "Yesterday's Enterprise".
-The story involved the Enterprise-D's response to a crisis in the Golecian sector and an encounter with Enterprise-C, which had been destroyed 18 years earlier.
+The story involved the Enterprise-D's response to a crisis in the Golecian sector and an encounter with the Enterprise-C, which had been destroyed 18 years earlier.
 The crew of the Enterprise-C is in awe of the newer ship's technology, and Picard is confronted with whether to reveal to his guests their ultimate fate.
 An Enterprise-C ensign accidentally discovers the fate of his vessel and panics, requiring Worf and Riker to capture him after he attempts to escape.
 When Golecian warships attack, Picard defends the Enterprise-C using the same maneuver that caused the vessel's destruction in the past.
 The ensign goes back to his ship, which returns to the past and its certain destruction.

 Due to the backlog of scripts, the processing of draft submissions could take anywhere from weeks to a year.
 Ganino's script was "logged" on May 2 and first read later that month by Richard Manning, a co-producer on the writing staff.
 Manning commented that the draft was "not horrible, not particularly original, but good in spots, lousy in others".
 This review was enough to keep the script in circulation.

-Executive story editor Melinda Snodgrass read Ganino's speculative script for "Yesterday's Enterprise" in June and attached a post-it note declaring the story an "interesting idea".
+Executive story editor Melinda Snodgrass read Ganino's speculative script for "Yesterday's Enterprise" in June and attached a Post-It note declaring the story an "interesting idea".
 A "coverage" of the script, which outlined the plot and provided creative feedback, was written in August.
 This analysis called the script a "good effort by an unrepresented writer", and considered the script's weak characterization and plot issues correctable.
 The main issue was whether the producers wanted to do a show with time travel.